Skip to main content

 2. Poor Visibility or Lighting: In particular, bright lights should illuminate the trailer before attempting to work therein.

-4. Forklift Related Mishaps: Running over a worker inside the trailer, falling or overturning during a lurch event, etc.
+4. Forklift-related mishaps include running over a worker inside the trailer, falling or overturning during a lurch event, and others.

 5. Backover Accidents: When a rig backs in, the trailer can crush or pin a worker against another vehicle or object.
 For example, someone could get pinned against a warehouse loading platform bay wall.

-6. Gate Crush and Pinch Accidents: These happen when these heavy, electric-powered, or manually operated gates act as guillotines as they close.
+6. Gate Crush and Pinch Accidents happen when heavy, electric-powered, or manually operated gates act as guillotines as they close.

 7. Diesel, Carbon Monoxide poisoning, and Lung Disease: This is due to the delivery vehicle and gas-powered powered forklifts, floor lifts, generators, and other equipment.

 Loading dock safety is critical in avoiding personal injuries at or near trucks and trailer staging areas.
-So let’s take a look at that first.
+So, let’s take a look at that first.
 Everyone sees 18-wheeler trucks and trains on the streets and highways.
-Many lorries delivering goods to smaller strip malls, for example, use a hydraulic gate lift to load and unload a few provisional goods and items like beer, pizza dough, hardware, you name it.
+Many lorries deliver goods to smaller strip malls.
+For example, they use a hydraulic gate lift to load and unload a few provisional goods and items like beer, pizza dough, hardware, you name it.
 But what about larger loads going into a warehouse?
 Unloading a whole truck using a tail lift would be very time-consuming.
 Time is money in the transportation business.

 Enter the Loading Area Dock

-There will be a receiving area in most loading areas with large metal storage shelves reaching high to their warehouses’ metal roofs.
+Most loading areas will have a receiving area with large metal storage shelves reaching high to their warehouses’ metal roofs.
 Forklifts and workers remain crucial to quick loading and offloading items for storage into the overhead bins and shelves or sent directly into the store’s merchandise overheads elsewhere.
 A proper General Manager or Safety Guide should orchestrate the balance between efficiency and safety during this stressful period.

 Even then, a small or large object falling on a worker can cause death or severe injury.
 And this remains true whether the person was wearing safety protection, such as a hard hat.